Aalto5G/pptk/README.md

 Please note that some code is under a peculiar license.
 So, for example the skip list based timer code taken from DPDK is under BSD license and the Linux IP fragment reassembly code is under GPLv2.

+# LDP

+LDP is L Data Plane.
+What does the L mean, then?
+Well, everyone can interpret it in a different way.
+It can mean Linux, as LDP will probably never support any other platform.
+It can also mean lightweight, as LDP is much lighterweight than other data plane wrappers like OpenDataPlane (ODP).

+LDP aims to mainly offer a lighterweight alternative to ODP.
+Packet reception does not require allocating memory in LDP, which is the main benefit of LDP over ODP.
+Instead, packets are invalidated the next time a packet burst is received or the next time information is synchronized with the kernel by polling on the file descriptor.
+This means the packet input areas belonging to the network interface card in netmap can be used.

+LDP does not support DPDK, which is a major difference from ODP.

 # Prerequisites